hakanaksu/devprof/README.md

 GET STARTED

 First you import this application to your IDE.
-Then you create a derby connection profile and select the ?Derby Embedded JDBC Driver?.
+Then you create a derby connection profile and select the Derby Embedded JDBC Driver.
 Additionally you have to choose a user name and password and set a local url.
 The user name, password and local url must be applied in the persistence.xml file, too.
 The current values in the properties part are: